Workshop in Methods (WIM)

 WIM is currently directed by Stephen Benard, working with the WIM advisory committee and the Social Science Research Commons.
 The initial idea for WIM began with Scott Long, who discussed his vision with Dr. William Alex Pridemore.
 Pridemore created WIM and directed the series until 2013.

-Fall 2016 Upcoming Workshops
+Spring 2017 Upcoming Workshops

 2-4pm, Social Science Research Commons Grand Hall (Woodburn Hall 200)